flutter-cavalry/open_file_macos/README.md

 # open_file_macos

-Flutter plugin for macOS to open files or view files in Finder.
+A flutter plugin for macOS to open files or view files in Finder.

 ## Usage